-Advocate for Stock Outboard
+Advocate for Stock Outboard 15 points

-Examples: Promotes racing, put drivers in equipment, builds equipment for free or little cost, put on driver schools, etc)
+(Examples: Promotes racing, put drivers in equipment, builds equipment for free or little cost, put on dri ver schools, etc)

-Stock Outboard Category Chairman
+Stock Outboard Category Chairman 15 points

-Race Official
+Race Official 10 points

-Vational Officer
+National Officer 5 points

-Stock Outboard Racing Commission Member
+Stock Outboard Racing Commission Member 5 points

-Council Member
+Council Member 5 points

-Region Chairman
+Region Chairman.
+5 points

-Region Officer
+Region Officer.
+5 points

-Club Officer
+Club Officer 5 points

-Honor Squadron
+Honor Squadron 5 points

-Has been an APBA member for over 25 years
+Has been an APBA member for over 25 years 5 points

-Accumulated 25 or more points by earning 1 point for each year of service for any of the items listed above5 points
+Accumulated 25 or more points by earning 1 point for each year of service for any of the items listed abo ve5 points

-Example: been on SORC 12 years = 12 points, race official 8 years = 8 points, region officer = 6 years, totaling 26 points of the individual will have more than 25 points, therefore eligible for the 5 points.
+Example: been on SORC 12 years = 12 points, race official 8 years = 8 points, region officer = 6 years, t so the individual will have more than 25 points, therefore eligible for the 5 points. otaling 26 points

 Each year the SORC Chairman will pick a committee of three from the membership to establish the Tammy Dawe Advocate Award Committee.
 This committee will be announced like all other committees at the National Meeting for the upcoming year.
 On an annual basis, the SORC may elect one individual for the award.
 The committee will choose up to three individuals eligible for that year's award and submit them to the SORC Chairman.
 The three they recommend to the SORC do not have to be the top point earners; they just have to be eligible with over 45 points.
 The recipient will then be chosen by a majority vote of the SORC via email.
-Nominations must arrive in any manner to the SORC Chairman no later than July 1st-Dec 1st.
-The committee will review nominations & submit to the Chairman up to three individuals that they have chosen by July 31st-Dec 15th.
+Nominations must arrive in any manner to the SORC Chairman no later than Dec 1st.
+The committee will review nominations & submit to the Chairman up to three individuals that they have chosen by Dec 15th.
 If there are no nominations for the year, the committee may nominate an individual on their own.
 The committee does not have to present the award every year if there is not a suitable candidate.
 The intent of this award is to honor a member that is still with us, rather to award it posthumously.